-The fund list provided (below and upper right) is a cross-section of giving options available for our supporters; follow these links to jump directly to Cornell's secure, online giving system--thank you!
+The following list of giving options (below and upper right) represent a cross-section of opportunities available to our supporters; links will take you directly to Cornell's secure, online giving system--thank you!

 Support Graduate Student Research: Funds used to support or sponsor graduate student research projects; graduate student research support can be made with designations “In Honor Of” the following: Harrison, Provine, Rabinowitz, Root, and Whitaker Funds, along with other named giving opportunities in honor of our faculty.

 Support Undergraduate and Graduate Field Research Experiences: Funds used in support of graduate student fellowships or graduate student led mentoring of undergraduate students in field research learning experiences.

 Root-Marks Fund for Field Teaching: In 2018, EEB celebrated its commitment to field teaching; funds were used in support of the “Florida field course" and other EEB graduate student programs.
 Learn more...